MAN-09 Git-Based Configuration Items

 Ketryx will scan the repository for:

-All files with the
+All files with the .md

-extension in thesrc/requirements/
+extension in the src/requirements/

 directory and all its subdirectories